FriendlyDev/Microsoft-CorrelationVector-PHP/README.md

-# Correlation Vector PHP
+# Microsoft Correlation Vector PHP

 Microsoft-CorrelationVector-PHP provides the PHP implementation of the CorrelationVector protocol for tracing and correlation of events through a distributed system.

-# Correlation Vector
 ## Background

 **Correlation Vector** (a.k.a. **cV**) is a format and protocol standard for tracing and correlation of events through a distributed system based on a light weight vector clock.